seqan/seqan3/doc/tutorial/08_pairwise_alignment/index.md

 If you feel puzzled about what the `_dna4` suffix does, we recommend reading the \ref tutorial_alphabets and
 \ref tutorial_ranges before.
 In line 16-17 we configure the alignment job with the most simplistic configuration possible.
-In this case, it is a global alignment with edit distance.
+In this case, it is a global alignment with edit distance, i.e. mismatches, insertions and deletions are scored with `-1` and matches are scored with `0`.
 Later in this tutorial we will give a more detailed description of the \ref alignment_configurations "configuration" and how it can be used.
 The minimum requirement for computing a pairwise alignment is to specify the alignment method